NYULibraries/login/OAUTH2_TESTING.md

 ### Integration

 Writing integration Cucumber tests for this interaction poses a problem.
 Since we don't want to spin off a dummy application and run it side-by-side with Login (sounds like a headache) we will have to do a bit of mocking to create a dummy client.
-There appear to be ways to hack together a mocked client, but currently I could not get this to work.
-Following is the process I tried:
+There appear to be ways to hack together a mocked client as outlined below:

 #### Cucumber Feature